dentarg/auth0-blog/_posts/2017-06-16-cakefest-summary-day-two.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Machine Learning: one step closer to J-Day - Mariano Iglesias <a href="https://twitter.com/mgiglesias">@mgiglesias</a> <a href="https://t.co/LwCo9b7l6f">https://t.co/LwCo9b7l6f</a></p>&mdash; CakePHP (@cakephp) <a href="https://twitter.com/cakephp/status/873992535466680320">June 11, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The Core CakePHP team came on stage for a lively session of Q & A. It was informative and also hilarious.
+The Core CakePHP team came on stage for a lively session of Q&A. It was informative and also hilarious.
 Check out the [Q & A session here](https://twitter.com/cakephp/status/874012117107580928).

 Finally, the conference ended with the cutting of the Cake.